60 Second Lemon Law Assessment™

 The legal process is similar, but the path may differ.
 New vehicles are typically covered under state lemon laws, while used vehicles with active warranties are more often pursued under the federal Magnuson-Moss Warranty Act.
 Federal claims may bypass certain state procedures, which can sometimes result in a faster process.

+Every lemon law has a statute of limitations, which is a deadline for filing a claim.
+If you wait too long, you could lose your right to seek compensation entirely, no matter how strong your case might be.
+If your vehicle has been in the shop repeatedly for the same problem, or if it has spent more than 30 days out of service for repairs, you may have a lemon.
+The sooner you take action, the sooner you can get the resolution you deserve.
 Take our free 60-Second Lemon Law Assessment™ to find out if your vehicle qualifies, or call 866-359-1940 for a free case review.
 There is no cost, no obligation, and no risk.
 If there is no recovery, you pay nothing.
 If you do not have a case, we will tell you honestly and point you in the right direction.

 *Disclaimer: The information contained in this Website is provided for informational purposes only, and should not be construed as offering legal advice, or creating an attorney client relationship between the reader and the author.
 While we aim for accuracy, the law is constantly changing and we make no guarantees regarding the completeness or timeliness of the information.
 You should not act or refrain from acting on the basis of any content included in this Website without seeking appropriate legal advice about your individual facts and circumstances from an attorney licensed in your state.